 Kampala was built on seven gloriously fertile hills that provide beautiful scenery and unique points of orientation and identity.
 It boasts of Ghadaffi mosque, the second largest mosque in Africa; The UNESCO World Heritage listed Kasubi Tombs is of great importance to the Buganda kingdom as the burial place of its kings and royal family.
 The huge thatched-roof palace which is currently undergoing construction after having been burnt down a few years ago was originally built in 1882 as the palace of Kabaka Mutesa I, before being converted into his tomb following his death two years later.
 Kampala has more historical, cultural and religious sites that are important to city tourists, academics and faith based tourists such as Bahai Temple, Rubaga Cathedral.

-A visit to the equator while in Uganda is an opportunity of a lifetime if you do not originate from the 13 countries including Uganda crossed by the imaginary line.
+A visit to the Equator is one of the Tourist Activities in Uganda and is an opportunity of a lifetime if you do not originate from the 13 countries including Uganda crossed by the imaginary line.
 The equator is the point where we divide the north and south hemispheres.
 It is also the starting point for navigation.
 Lines of latitude originate at the equator and continue to the North Pole, 90 degrees north, and to the South Pole, 90 degrees south.

 Uganda Cultural Safaris

 Uganda is an incredibly beautiful country with a culture comprising of a diverse range of ethnic groups.
 The diversity is the highest in the world.
+Cultural Tourism in Uganda is indeed one of the popular Tourist Activities in Uganda.
 The Bantu speaking people dominate most of the east, central and southern Uganda.
 In the north live the Luo, to the east are the Itesot, Bagisu who practice circumcision for young males as an initiation to manhood, and Karamojong who speak a Nilotic language.
-A lesser number of pygmies called the Batwa live in the edges of Bwindi Forest in Southwestern Uganda.
+A lesser number of pygmies called the Batwa live in the edges of Bwindi Impenetrable Forest in Southwestern Uganda.
 Uganda is ethologically diverse and we often encourage our tourists to experience and appreciate at least one of the 56 plus tribes.
 Our reputation as Africa’s friendliest stems partly from remarkably special traits and believe in our cultural values.

 Source of the Nile Tour